Navid200/xDrip/docs/Nightscout/NS_Install.md

 To continue the installation, go to the Google Cloud setup submenu and select item 1 "Install Nightscout Phase 1" and enter.
 It will take about 15 minutes for this step to complete.
 If SSH disconnects and you see a disconnect message, please reconnect and run Install Nightscout Phase 1 again.
-You will see a few error messages.
+You will see a few error messages and a [deprecation warning](./GC_DeprecationWarning.md).
 Those are expected and can be ignored.
 Please be patient allowing the process to complete.

 <video width="400" controlsList="nodownload" src="./video/Install2.mp4" controls>
 </video>